phalcon/documentation/docs/contributions.md

 # Contributions
 - - -
 # Contributing to Phalcon
 Phalcon is an open source project and relies heavily on volunteer efforts and contributions.
 We welcome contributions from everyone!

 Please take a few moments to review this document to understand the contribution process and make it as efficient as possible for all.
-By following these guidelines, we can have faster resolution of issues, better communication, and we can all move the project forward!
+By following these guidelines, we can have faster resolution of issues, better communication and we can all move the project forward!

 The Phalcon source code (along with documentation, websites etc.) is stored in [GitHub][github].
 You can browse our repositories in our [organization page][phalcon-org].